 “Within Piktochart, the templates can be customized to create a beautiful and professional visual using half the time with a different program or when starting from scratch,” says Lindsey.

 Watch the short video clip below to learn the different ways that Lindsey and her team use Piktochart for their organization’s learning and development plan projects.
+With Piktochart’s infographic maker, it’s easy to create learning and development visuals.

 Getting Started With Your Learning and Development Plan Template